 Company Profile: Equifax®

-Founded as Retail Credit Company in 1899, today Equifax is considered a worldwide leader in the information management market, particularly in the burgeoning area of personal and business financial information accumulation, organization, and distribution.
+Equifax was founded in 1899 as Retail Credit Company, and is considered a worldwide leader today in the information management market, particularly in the area of personal and business financial information accumulation, organization, and distribution.

-FACT: Equifax is the oldest of the three agencies and gathers and maintains information on over 400 million credit holders worldwide.
-Based in Atlanta, Georgia, Equifax is a global service provider with US $1.5 billion in annual revenue and 7,000+ employees in 14 countries.
+COMPANY FACTS: Equifax is the oldest of the three major credit reporting agencies in the United States, and gathers and maintains information on more than 400 million credit holders worldwide.
+The global service provider generated more than $2.66 billion in annual revenue in 2015, and has approximately 8,000 employees worldwide.